 Procedures for Admissions

-The application and admissions process is the same for both Manchester, N.H. and Goodyear, A.Z.
+The application and admissions processes are the same for both Manchester, N.H. and Goodyear, A.Z.
 D.P.T. programs.
 Students must apply through the Physical Therapist Centralized Application Service (PTCAS) online at ptcas.org.
-The PTCAS application cycle opens midsummer for the following academic year.
-We evaluate applications throughout the admissions cycle with a soft deadline in the beginning of March and consider qualified applicants until the class is filled.
+If interested in both programs two applications are necessary.
+The PTCAS application cycle opens in midsummer for the following academic year.
+We evaluate applications throughout the admissions cycle with a soft deadline at the beginning of March and consider qualified applicants until the class is filled.